 “‘You are shameless!’ shouted someone.
 ‘When our king was called away to war, to fight for Argos and all of Greece, you stayed home and defiled his marriage bed!
 And then, when matters came to a head, you weren’t even man enough to do your own killing.
 You had a woman do it for you!’

-“‘It was Clytemnestra’s right to land the killing blow as payment for what he did to her daughter,’ said Aegisthus dismissively.
+“‘It was Clytemnestra’s right to land the killing blows as payment for what he did to her daughter,’ said Aegisthus dismissively.
 ‘But now I rule here!
 It will go hard for those who don’t accept that.’

 “I saw now a few dull swords and workmen’s hammers appearing in the crowd around me.
 Aegisthus shouted into the palace behind him, and a cordon of guards came out.
-I feared more carnage.
+I feared more violence.
 ‘Kill the usurper or die trying!’ someone shouted.

 “‘I’m afraid it will be the latter for you,’ said Aegisthus.